Friday, March 12, 2010

 A: Ditto re: the music.
 It’s dripping in sequins.

-V: Jesus wept, do the robot!
-The idea was clearly for the backing vocalists and dancers not to upstage DQ, but they look like they’ve just been dragged on stage while having a couple of drinks after work.
+V: Do the robot!
+The idea was clearly for the backing vocalists and dancers not to upstage DQ, but they look like they’ve been (ahem) dragged on stage while having a couple of drinks after work.
 Remarkably steady vocals given how wonky they were all week.

 13 Croatia

-B: “Ti si k’o na ranu sol” would make a fabulous, cutting putdown in the right situation.
 I like these lyrics rather a lot.
+“Ti si k’o na ranu sol” would make a fabulous, cutting putdown in the right situation.

-A: I don’t know why, but this just works for me, and it still seems quintessentially Croatian.
+A: This just works for me, and it still seems quintessentially Croatian.
 It’s better than a handful of entries from the country that have made it to the final, so it’s a shame it was the first one not to get through.
-Great structure, coming full circle like it does.
-(Incidentally, the acoustic version on the promo CD is fab.)
+Great structure, coming full circle the way it does.
+The acoustic version on the promo CD is fantastic.

 V: There are several amazing things about Carrie Bradshaw clone Ms Gluhak: the length of her legs; the fuffiness of her hair; and the fact that never once live does she manage to sing quite in the right key.